Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 The publishing functionality is responsible for publishing integration events.
 Simply inject `IPublisher` and call the `PublishAsync` method, which will then call the `IIntegrationEventProvider` implementation, and dispatch the returned integration events.

+It is the package consumers responsibility to implement the `IIntegrationEventProvider` and register it.

-For this to work the `IIntegrationEventProvider` interface has to be implemented.
-The guide below shows an example of an `IIntegrationEventProvider` implementation, as well as the necessary registrations and configuration.
+The guide below shows an **example** of an `IIntegrationEventProvider` implementation with necessary registrations and configuration.

-Preparing a Web App project (similar can be done for an Azure Function application):
+Preparing a **Web App** project (similar can be done for a Function App project):

 1) Install this NuGet package: `Energinet.DataHub.Core.Messaging.Communication`